Cardiff Sixth Form College: Aims

 The college caters for students studying for their A Levels and uses the WJEC exam board for all subjects, but the main emphasis is on providing students with the relevant experiences and skills to enter the university of their choice.
 It also offers summer school courses based at its UK campus in Cardiff.
 The college has also made significant outreach efforts to recruit students from other countries and regions, most notably Botswana, Hong Kong, Malaysia and China.

 Since 2013, the college has come top amongst other independent schools in the UK in league tables.
 It also has a long history in the NASA Space Settlement Design Competition and in local debate competitions.

-Inspection
+Inspections

 The first inspection of the college by Care Inspectorate Wales took place in 2016.
 No areas were identified where the college exceeded National Minimum Standards.
 Twelve recommendations were made.

+In November 2023 the college received an inspection from Estyn.
+The report summarised that "Pupils at Cardiff Sixth Form College achieve exceptionally high public examination results." and "The school has strong leadership that oversees the implementation of an appropriate curriculum, highly effective teaching, and strong pastoral care".
+The report made 3 recommendations for improvements.

+In April 2025 the college's boarding accommodation was inspected by Care Inspectorate Wales.
+The report found "The arrangements to safeguard and promote the welfare and well-being of children at Cardiff Sixth Form College are excellent."

 Results

 In 2019, 90% of students achieved A*-A grades, whilst 99% of students achieved A*-B grades.
-For eight years running, Cardiff Sixth Form College has been awarded Top Private Co-educational Boarding School and Top Independent Sixth Form College in the Education Advisers' Awards.